-Undergraduate & Graduate Internship Guidelines during Remote Instruction
+Undergraduate & Graduate Internship Guidelines for Fall Semester 2020

-Based on evolving federal guidance and statewide mitigation plans announced by Gov. Tom Wolf around the growing coronavirus pandemic and the global efforts underway to stop its spread, Penn State has extended the virtual-delivery period for all classes through summer sessions 2020.
+Based on federal guidance and statewide mitigation plans implemented by Gov. Tom Wolf around the coronavirus pandemic and Penn State’s ability to meet the state’s requirements for in-person instruction, Penn State is planning for in-person instruction for Fall Semester 2020.

-If an internship is required for you to graduate, your college and academic program should communicate an alternative plan to you.
+If an internship is required for students to graduate, your college and academic program should communicate options to students.

-Your academic program will support you in meeting your internship or other experiential requirements during virtual learning periods.
+Academic programs are expected to support students in meeting internship or other experiential requirements during this unique period.
 Graduating seniors will be prioritized in this process.
 Alternative activities may include, but are not limited to:

 International student guidelines